 Puppy gates are essential in training too.
 By using a puppy gate along with positive reinforcement, a puppy eventually learns to respect specific spaces whether or not the gate is there.

-The truth is, a puppy crate keeps your puppy safe while you are gone, and gets them off to a great start in potty training.
+The truth is, a puppy crate actually keeps your puppy safe when you aren't home, and it's a great way to start potty training.

 If you’re worried about the puppy being in a crate, try these tips to get him and you more comfortable:

 - Let your puppy spend short periods of time in the crate at first, and then slowly increase the time.

 - Put a soft, warm blanket in the crate along with a durable toy or two.

 - Give lots of praise and a treat once the door is closed, so your puppy learns how delightful it is to be in the crate!

 Puppy Training Pads